ravisinghrajput95/nodejs-deploy-aws-ec2/README.md

-# a basic deployment of Nodejs app on AWS EC2 using Codepipeline and Codedeploy
+# a basic deployment of Nodejs app on AWS EC2 using CodePipeline and CodeDeploy